kestra-io/docs/docs/administrator-guide/servers/README.md

 **Options:**

-* `-thread`: the number of thread that can handle task at the same time
+* `-thread`: the number of threads that can handle tasks at the same time

 ### [Kestra Webserver](../../architecture#webserver)